signalfx/integrations/activemq/docs/gauge.amq.topic.AverageMessageSize.md

 ---
 title: gauge.amq.topic.AverageMessageSize
-brief: Average size of messages on this topic, in bytes.
+brief: Average size of messages on this topic, in bytes
 metric_type: gauge
 custom: true
 ---